Director of Innovation & Marketing

 Peter Hufnagel has been teaching English and coaching at Miller School of Albemarle since 2005.
+He has served as Dean of Faculty, Director of Discipline, Director of Special Programs, and English Department Chair.
 Before joining the MSA faculty, Hufnagel earned his B.A. and M.A. from the University of Virginia, where he studied English Literature as a Bradley Fellow.
 While at UVA, Hufnagel raced for the cycling team, and in 2005 he won both the ACC Cycling Road Race Championship and the ACC Team Time Trial Championship.
 Since graduating, Hufnagel has continued to pursue both academics and athletics.

 He has had essays published in Studies in the Novel, Forum for World Literature Studies, the Norton Critical Edition of The Time Machine, and Philosophy of the Olympics.
 In addition, he gave a paper at the annual Renaissance Prose Conference at Purdue University in 2009 and spoke as a panelist on Shakespeare’s Roman plays at the University of Richmond’s Jepson School of Leadership.
 In 2015, he gave a paper on Dante's Inferno at the University of Virginia's Center for the Liberal Arts.